Skip To Main Content

 Making Georgetown Visitation

-IN 1799, Father Leonard Neale (later Bishop and Archbishop), President of Georgetown College (later University), invited "three pious ladies" to found a school for young women.
+IN 1799, Father Leonard Neale (later Bishop and Archbishop), President of Georgetown College (later University), invited "three pious ladies" from Philadelphia — Alice Lalor, Maria McDermott, and Maria Sharpe—to found a school for young women.
 With little more than faith and determination, they accepted his challenge and opened a school in a simple one-room house.
-One of the oldest Catholic girls’ schools in the nation, it has grown and flourished for over 200 years.
+Now one of the oldest Catholic girls’ schools in the nation, Visitation has grown and flourished for more than 225 years.

 Beginnings in Georgetown